This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-Here are a few easy ways to customize this single serving bananas foster:
+Here are easy ways to customize this small batch bananas foster, including alcohol-free and sauce-only options.

-These step-by-step photos show how to make a single serving of bananas foster.
-Ingredient amounts and full instructions are in the recipe card below.
+Follow these step-by-step photos to learn how to make easy bananas foster for one in about 10 minutes.
+Full ingredient amounts and instructions are in the recipe card below.

-- Melt the butter in an 8-inch or 10-inch stainless steel or cast-iron skillet over medium-low heat.
+- Melt the butter.
+Place an 8-inch stainless steel or cast-iron skillet over medium-low heat.
+Add the butter and let it melt completely.

-- Stir in the brown sugar and cinnamon.
-Cook until the sugar melts and the sauce is smooth, about 30 seconds.
+- Make the caramel sauce.
+Stir in the brown sugar and cinnamon.
+Cook for about 30 seconds, stirring constantly, until the sugar dissolves into the butter and the sauce is smooth, glossy, and smells like warm caramel.

-- If flambéing, carefully tilt the pan and ignite the rum with a long lighter.
-Let the flames burn out naturally.
-If flames last longer than expected, cover the pan with a lid and turn off the heat.
+- Flambé (optional).
+Tilt the pan slightly away from you and ignite the rum with a long lighter.
+The flames will burn out on their own in about 30 seconds.
+If they last longer, cover the pan with a lid and turn off the heat.

-- Spoon the warm bananas and sauce over a scoop of vanilla ice cream and serve immediately.
+- Serve.
+Spoon the warm bananas and sauce over a scoop of vanilla ice cream and serve right away.

 Expert Tips

-- If the flames last longer than expected, cover the pan with a lid and turn off the heat.
+If the flames last longer than expected, cover the pan with a lid and turn off the heat.
+The fire will go out within seconds once it’s deprived of oxygen.
+Never use water on a grease or alcohol fire.

 Serving Suggestions